the mountains of Great Basin

 Inside Great Basin National Park, there are developed five campgrounds.
 The only one open year round is Lower Lehman Creek.
 Other campgrounds are usually open May through October, weather permitting.

-The Upper Lehman Creek Campground is one of my favorite park campgrounds I’ve ever stayed in.
+The Upper Lehman Creek Campground is one of my favorite national park campgrounds I’ve ever stayed in.
 It’s quiet, wooded and has a small stream that runs through it.
 If you can snag a site near the water it makes for a wonderful night’s sleep.

 How Much Time Do You Need in Great Basin National Park?